hvl71/terraform-azure-devcontainer/README.md

 Add feature -> Dev Containers -> Configure Container Feature via VS Code Command Palette

 9/ In VS Code Terminal, type 'terraform -version" to verify terraform is accessible in the dev container

+In order to make it fast and easy to work with terraform and Azure I've taken a few shortcuts.

+1/ I've hardcoded my git user and email in .gitconfig.
+This is a bit of a quick and dirty to prevent the credential helper from the host system to be used.
+My host system is configured with another git user, I don't want to use in this context.
+Most users with only one git user on their system would probably want the opposite.
+If that is your need.
+Simply delete the .gitconfig in the repo.

+2/ There are multiple ways to authenticate to Azure with Terraform.
+I want to automate it, yet make it simple for a relative terraform newbie like myself.
+I use a service principal and expect it to be configured on the host system (or WSL if using that).
+There are probably smarter ways.
+I just want something to get up and running and can always reviist.
+Iterations are everything in IT right..